crc-32/PBZChucker/README.md

 # PBZChucker
-UI to install PBZs using Pebble or Gadgetbridge app

 ## What it is
 An Android app to install Pebble PBZ firmware files using either the official Pebble app or the Gadgetbridge app.